Mikimiya/FlClashX-for-Coolgo/README_EN.md

 🛠️ Fixed default settings: process search mode on, TUN mode on, system proxy mode off, proxy list display mode set to 'list', changed camera behavior when adding a subscription via QR.

+📱 **Android 120Hz Display Support:** Added support for high refresh rate displays (120Hz) on Android devices for smoother animations and scrolling.

+🗑️ **Clear Application Data:** Added "Clear Data" button in Application Settings that removes all profiles from the profiles folder.
+Useful for troubleshooting or resetting the application.

 🇷🇺 Added Russian language to the installer and redesigned the localization in the application.

 ✈️ Transmit HWID to the panel (Works only with <a href="https://github.com/remnawave/panel">Remnawave</a>).